ccbrown9/projects/README.md

 # projects
-A collection of programming projects completed by Charity Brown
+A collection of programming projects, in C and C++, completed by Charity Brown

 Binomial Heap
 - A collection of binomial trees that are linked together where each tree is an ordered heap.